Presenting higher stacks as simplicial schemes: -hypergroupoids

-\item Giving an $n$-dimensional hypergroupoid $X$ is equivalent to giving the sets $X_i$ for $i \le n$, together with the operations between them, and an operation on certain $(n+1)$-tuples in $X_n$, satisfying the hyper-associativity and hyper-unit laws of \cite{glenn} \S3.2.
+\item Giving an $n$-hypergroupoid $X$ is equivalent to giving the sets $X_i$ for $i \le n$, together with the operations between them, and an operation on certain $(n+1)$-tuples in $X_n$, satisfying the hyper-associativity and hyper-unit laws of \cite{glenn} \S3.2.
 A related result will be given in Lemma \ref{truncate}.
-Note that the definition in \cite{glenn} differs slightly from ours, as it does not have any restriction on the partial matching maps for $m \le n$, which is equivalent to saying that $X$ need not be fibrant.

-\item Under the Dold-Kan correspondence between $\N_0$-graded chain complexes and abelian groups, $n$-dimensional hypergroupoid in abelian groups correspond to chain complexes concentrated in degrees $\le n$.
+\item Under the Dold--Kan correspondence between $\N_0$-graded chain complexes and abelian groups, $n$-hypergroupoids in abelian groups correspond to chain complexes concentrated in degrees $\le n$.
 This is essentially because the normalisation functor is given by $N_nA = \ker(A_n \to M_{\L^n_0}A)$. \end{enumerate} \end{remarks}

-We also have a relative version of this definition. \begin{definition} Given $Y\in \bS$, define a relative $n$-dimensional hypergroupoid over $Y$ to be a morphism $f:X\to Y$ in $\bS$, such that the relative partial matching maps
+We also have a relative version of this definition. \begin{definition} Given $Y\in \bS$, define a (relative) $n$-hypergroupoid over $Y$ to be a morphism $f:X\to Y$ in $\bS$, such that the relative partial matching maps

 are surjective for all $k,m$ (i.e. $f$ is a Kan fibration), and isomorphisms for all $m> n$.
 In the terminology of \cite{glenn}, this says that $f$ is a Kan fibration which is an exact fibration in all dimensions $>n$. \end{definition}